Kidoly/monitorflowagent/README.md

 # MonitorFlow Module

 ### Description

-This module is use by the application [https://github.com/Kidoly/monitorflow](monitorflow) to monitor multiple servers/computer.
+This module is used by the application [https://github.com/Kidoly/monitorflow](monitorflow) to monitor multiple servers/computer.
 It need to be installed on each server.

 ### Requirements

-* Rust (latest stable version recommended)
+- Rust (latest stable version recommended)
-* xcb
+- xcb

 ##### For Debian/Ubuntu-based distributions:

 ```
 sudo apt-get update
 sudo apt-get install libxcb1-dev
 ```

 ##### For Fedora, CentOS, RHEL:

 ```
 sudo dnf install libxcb-devel  # Use dnf on Fedora
 # or
 sudo yum install libxcb-devel  # Use yum on CentOS/RHEL
 ```

-##### For Fedora, CentOS, RHEL:
+##### For Arch:

 ```
 sudo pacman -S libxcb
 ```

 ### Installation

 #### Step 1: Clone the Repository

 ```
 git clone https://github.com/Kidoly/monitorflowmodule.git
 cd monitorflowmodule
 ```

 #### Step 2: Build the Program

 ```
 cargo build --release
 ```

 This command compiles your program in release mode.
 The compiled binary will be located at 'target/release/monitorflowmodule'.

 #### Step 3: Configuration

 You should modify the .env to your own PASSWORD and API_URL.

 ```
 PASSWORD=YourPassword
 API_URL=http://localhost:3000/api/api_receive